 This is why the typical developer approach with boilerplate plans simply cannot work for fire rebuilds, and neither can modular, manufactured, “pods”, shipping containers, etc….
 Not only is every site different, but most jurisdictions have rules requiring maintaining the prior footprint and general size in order to benefit from fire rebuild plan check expedites, discretionary review exemptions and fee reductions, as well as insurance requirements that the structure remain pretty much the same.

 This means that the home has to be custom and site built.
 Period.
 We have to have the flexibility to design any shape and size, even retaining walls and basements if we need to, and still be able to come up with that solid, predictable budget.
-It’s the plasticity of ICF that allows us to do all of that.
+It’s the plasticity of insulated concrete forms that allows us to do all of that.
 Then we throw in the Type I & II / 4-hr rating approvals, the R-30 walls which make an all-electric home even possible, the fact that concrete is produced just about everywhere and easy shipment/delivery of the lightweight forms, and we’ve got a winner.